rubynettes/rubynettes/exercises/pine-tutorial/chapter 09/02-tictactoe.md

 Tic Tac Toe is played on a board of 3x3 positions.
 The game starts with an empty board.
 The 2 players take turns, setting a stone 'X' or 'O' on one of the remaining free positions.
 If one player gets 3 stones in row, column or diagonal, she wins and the game ends.

+If after 9 moves nobody won, the game ends with a tie.

 ## Structure